Glass Performance

 Overview

-There are many factors that drive the selection of glass - below is the common terminology often referred to in regards to performance with a brief explanation of what each means;
+There are many factors that drive the selection of glass - below is the common terminology often referred to in regard to performance with a brief explanation of what each means.

 VLT (Visible Light Transmission) - Measured as a percentage of visible light that passes through the glass.
 A high percentage indicates a glass that may have high clarity but may create glare.
 Balancing the VLT with other critical factors is important.